CEID

 • Both visited the same county fair petting zoo.

-• To read more about E. coli click here.
+• Read more about the E. coli incident.

 • October 2015- Rabies in Wyoming, USA (In humans).